If you don’t know who Gary Vaynerchuk is, you’re going to.

 Gary Vee On The Music Industry

 “There are fewer people now at the top…there are very few people making gazillions of dollars just selling music.
-What’s happened is that the internet has created a longer tail, and so there’s a lot more people right now making thousands, and tens of thousands, and hundreds of thousands…if you’re an artist, and musicians are, you just want to be able to do your art.
-Do you know how many people are happy making $41,000 a year which they can because of modern technology, whether through Ad sense or a TV show]”
+What’s happened is that the internet has created a longer tail, and so there are a lot more people right now making thousands, and tens of thousands, and hundreds of thousands…art requires time, money, and energy Do you know how many people are happy making $41,000 a year which they can because of modern technology, whether through Ad sense or a TV show]”

 6. The Connection Is The Game